apache/incubator-heron/contrib/kafka9/vagrant/README.md

 - Kafka-Mesos scheduler for Kafka-0.9.x
 - Kafka-Mesos scheduler for Kafka-0.8.x

 The following depends on a chosen scheduler.
-If Aurora is chosen:
+If Aurora is chosen:cd

 - Aurora scheduler on master
 - Aurora executor on master and all the slaves